utility-code/tinyDL/README.md

 - Tiny Deep learning library (+ GPU support!!!)
 - Have a look at what works so far :)
 - New features will be added as time goes
-- Only needs numpy for the library
+- Only needs numpy and pycuda for the library
-- If you want GPU, it replaces numpy with cupy and works :)

 ## Requirements
 - numpy
 - matplotlib
-- cupy (only if you want to use GPU.
-If not ignore)
+- pycuda  (for GPU)

 ## How to run
 - Configure parameters in config.py